aiven/devportal/docs/tutorials/kafka-migration.rst

 * Available **Apache Kafka Connect connectors**: if you're planning to migrate a Kafka Connect cluster, review the list of :doc:`supported connectors </docs/products/kafka/kafka-connect>` or check out how to :doc:`bring your own Kafka Connect cluster </docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster>`.

-* **Connectivity**: the source and target clusters need to be connected via MirrorMaker 2 for the data migration, therefore proper connection needs to be established.
+* **Connectivity**: the source and target clusters need to be connected via MirrorMaker 2 for the data migration, therefore a proper connection needs to be established.
 Moreover, you need to ensure all the clients reading or writing to Apache Kafka can connect to the brokers as well as any self hosted Kafka connect cluster.

   ..
 Warning::

     As part of the connectivity check you also need to ensure:

-    * That the **connection bandwidth** is enough to sync the data between environments.
+    * That the **connection bandwidth** is high enough to sync the data between environments.
     * That the needed networking setups are available in the target Apache Kafka cluster, some examples on how to define custom networking setups on Aiven:
         * :doc:`Firewalls/security groups </docs/platform/concepts/cloud-security>`.
         * :doc:`VPC peering </docs/platform/howto/manage-vpc-peering>`.